cometbft/cometbft/spec/abci/abci++_app_requirements.md

 this height, or when this height is set to 0, the legacy BFT Time algorithm is used to produce and validate timestamps.

-PBTS cannot be disabled once it's enabled.
+PBTS cannot be disabled once it is enabled.

 Cannot be set to heights lower or equal to the current blockchain height.